Webstrates/Webstrates/README.md

 ### Events on text nodes

-Webstrates does fine-grained synchronization on text nodes, however, to update a text node in the browser, the whole text is replaced.
-To allow more finegrained interaction with text, Webstrates also dispatches text insertion and deletion events on text nodes:
+Webstrates does fine-grained synchronization on text nodes and attributes, however, to update a text node or attribute in the browser, the whole text is replaced.
+To allow more fine-grained interaction with text, Webstrates also dispatches text insertion and deletion events on text nodes and element nodes:

 ```javascript
 textNode.webstrate.on("insertText", function(position, value) {